eddiejaoude/stargate/README.md

   <tr>
     <td>
       Stargate is a data gateway deployed between client applications and a database.
 It's built with extensibility as a first-class citizen and makes it easy to use a database for any application workload by adding plugin support for new APIs, data types, and access methods.
-      For information about how to use Stargate, visit <a href="https://stargate.io/">Stargate.io</a>
+      For more information about how to use Stargate, visit <a href="https://stargate.io/">Stargate.io</a>
     </td>
     <td>
       YouTube video of Stargate